Who are Midland Mencap?

 – You may be asked to occasionally run the kitchen in the absence of the cook if required.

 What do I need?

-– Willing to learn and act within guidelines set out by Midland Mencap
+– A willingness to learn and work within guidelines set out by Midland Mencap

 – Good time management skills, reliability